chloe0x0/exprs/README.md

 }
 ```

+## TODO
+* publish to crates.io
+* Add support for functions and variables
+* Add tests
+* More robust parse errors rather than assert macros

 ## How it works
 Expression String -> Lexer -> Tokens -> Parser -> AST -> Interpreter -> Output